Emory-OMOP/mmm-vocabulary-mapping/README.md

 ## The result

 The MMM Vocabulary Edition was a **procedures-only** task: map ~291 procedure source codes drawn from four institutions (native-language + English names) to OMOP Standard concepts, plus a mapping `predicate`.
-Emory's submission won 1st place overall and beat the human baseline on all three metrics:
+Emory's submission beat the human baseline on all three metrics:

 | Metric | Emory | Human baseline |
 |---|---|---|